 Slowly stir the flour mixture into the wet sugar mixture.
 Mix well.

-With a fork, press gently to flatten the cookies.
+With a fork, press gently to flatten the cookies, or use the bottom of a glass for a smoother top.
 Bake at 325 degrees for 15-20 minutes or until brown and crispy on the bottom.
 Cool slightly.

 Tips for Making Southern Tea Cake Cookies

 These tea cakes are paired perfectly with a glass of cold milk or a cup of coffee.
 Feel free to have a cup of tea with your cookies.